vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 }
 ```

-Once the content nodes are up, the _query_ container cluster should be up as well:
+Once the content nodes are up, the _query_ container cluster should be "up" as well:
 <pre data-test="exec" data-test-wait-for='"code" : "up"'>
 $ curl -s http://localhost:8083/state/v1/health | head -5
 </pre>